 Most candidates try to prepare answers.
 That's the wrong unit of preparation.

-An answer is a response to a specific question.
-A story is a flexible asset you can deploy across multiple questions.
-A well-constructed story about a project that nearly failed can answer questions about failure, pressure, leadership, problem-solving, and conflict — depending on which angle you lead with.
+An answer responds to one question.
+A story is flexible — you can deploy it across multiple questions depending on which angle you lead with.
+A well-constructed story about a project that nearly failed can cover questions about failure, pressure, leadership, judgment, and conflict.
+One story, five uses.

 Build a bank of 5-7 strong stories from your work history.
 Each one should cover: